Fire and rescue services

 Seek local advice if travelling near Jordan's borders.
 See more information in 'Land borders' above.

-To drive in Jordan you need both:
+To drive you need both:

 Get your IDP before you leave Australia.